sebglazebrook/fuzz/README.md

 - send filter matches as events and sort/aggregate them outside of the filter
 - store filtered results as dir tree to help speed up further filtering
 - display a loading/processing spinner
+- add colours to the output
+- add benchmarking to see where there is room for speed improvements

 # BUGS